The Gift of Recognition: 5 Tips for Meaningful Employee Recognition

 Recognition is also most meaningful when it is based on real knowledge of the work the employee is doing.
 Everyone knows the leader who lavishes employees with statements like "great job" or "well done" but doesn’t really have a grasp of the employee’s efforts.

+This kind of empty praise is actually quite de-motivating for employees.
+Our research on engagement defines it as an emotional commitment that translates into work effort.
 Recognition and accountability are two sides of the same coin, and recognition is hollow without a sense that the employee’s tasks matter enough for the leader to know the work and hold the employee accountable.

 Providing meaningful feedback that engages the heart and is based on a legitimate understanding of the employee’s contribution is important to true engagement.